 Eggs are deposited in shallow pond margins (as little as 4cm deep), where the water is warmest, usually in the vegetative margins, attached to a twig or plant stem.
 The speed of development and time taken for tadpoles to hatch seems to be largely dependent on temperature – the time that the eggs take to hatch is significantly greater in cold water.

-Tadpoles usually take 2 - 4 months to metamorphose into baby frogs, although they will sometimes overwinter.
+Tadpoles usually take two - four months to metamorphose into baby frogs, although they will sometimes overwinter.
 Again, water temperature plays an important role in determining how quickly the tadpoles develop.
 In Jersey it has been estimated that 2.3% of agile frog tadpoles survive to the froglet stage, which is comparable to the result of studies in Denmark (1.8 - 2.3%).
 However, these figures will vary immensely between seasons and ponds.

 If they have a plentiful food supply, newly emergent froglets will grow quickly throughout their first summer and may reach sexual maturity in their second year.
 The minimum size of a mature frog is not yet known.